-There are 2 processes by which clearance can be sought from the ACCC:
+There are two processes by which clearance can be sought from the ACCC:

-- (Informal clearance) An informal clearance system has developed in Australia under which parties proposing to acquire shares or assets may approach the ACCC on an informal (and sometimes confidential) basis for clearance.
-It is the dominant method of obtaining clearance in Australia.
-There is no set timeframe within which the ACCC must reach a decision.
+(Informal clearance) An informal clearance system has developed in Australia under which parties proposing to acquire shares or assets may approach the ACCC on an informal (and sometimes confidential) basis for clearance.
+It is the main method for obtaining clearance in Australia.
+There is no set timeframe within which the ACCC must reach a decision but the ACCC has issued guidance on timing for informal reviews.
 As a general guide, if the ACCC decides that the takeover proposal does not raise any competition issues and does not require the ACCC to conduct market enquiries, the parties may be advised of this conclusion within about 2 to 8 weeks (depending on the complexity of the transaction).
-Reviews that require market consultation and are subsequently found not to raise competition concerns will normally be completed within 6 to 12 weeks from the date the ACCC initiates this phase.
-When reviews require subsequent market inquiries to consult on a statement of issues (a statement of issues outlines the basis and facts on which the ACCC has come to a preliminary view that a proposed merger raises competition concerns that require further investigation) or remedies, the total review process is likely to be completed within 6 to 12 weeks after the statement of issues is published, although may take longer in complex cases.
-Although informal clearance decisions are not legally binding on the ACCC, it will not, as a general rule, subsequently contest a merger which it has cleared, unless clearance was granted on the basis of false or misleading information or relevant information was otherwise withheld.
-The informal clearance process can be used for proposed as well as completed transactions. - (Merger authorisation) There is a merger authorisation procedure that is also conducted by the ACCC, which combines the previously separate formal ACCC clearance process and the Australian Competition Tribunal authorisation process.
-The ACCC may authorise a transaction if it determines that a merger is unlikely to substantially lessen competition, or where the public benefits of the transaction outweigh any public detriment.
+Reviews that require public market consultation and are subsequently found not to raise competition concerns will normally be completed within 6 to 12 weeks from the date the ACCC initiates the market consultation.
+When reviews require subsequent market inquiries to consult on a statement of issues (which outlines the basis and facts on which the ACCC has come to a preliminary view that a proposed merger raises competition concerns that require further investigation) or remedies, the total review process is likely to be completed within 6 to 12 weeks after the statement of issues is published, although may take longer in complex cases.
+Although informal clearance decisions are not legally binding on the ACCC, the ACCC will not, as a general rule, subsequently contest a merger which it has cleared, unless clearance was granted on the basis of false or misleading information or relevant information was withheld.
+The informal clearance process can be used for proposed as well as completed transactions.

+(Merger authorisation) There is a merger authorisation procedure that is also conducted by the ACCC.
+The ACCC may authorise a transaction if it determines that a merger is unlikely to substantially lessen competition, or where the public benefits of the transaction outweigh any public detriment (the latter test is not available in the informal clearance process described above).
 Where the ACCC authorises a merger and any conditions attached to the clearance are complied with, an action cannot be brought by the ACCC or third parties on the basis that the acquisition contravenes s50 of the CCA.
 If the ACCC makes a determination not to authorise the transaction, the parties may appeal to the Australian Competition Tribunal.
-The Tribunal can only review the ACCC's determination on the information that was originally before the ACCC, subject to limited rights to introduce new material.
-The ACCC has a 90 calendar day time limit to deal with an application for formal clearance, with the option to extend this period multiple times by agreement.
-If no decision is made within this period, the ACCC is taken to have refused to grant the merger authorisation.
-The process is more costly (with a A\$25,000 application fee), and less flexible, than the informal clearance process.
-The application must include information and data as stipulated by the ACCC.
-The merger authorisation process can only be used for anticipated transactions.
+The Tribunal can only review the ACCC's determination on the information that was originally before the ACCC, subject to limited